Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 \subsubsection{Stringy Harmonic maps}

 We have seen two different ways to generalise the harmonicity to the case of affine target manifold.
-The first one is very natural and consist simply to write the harmonic map equation $\mrm{Tr}_g(\nabla df)=0$ for an affine connection $\nabla$.
+The first one is very natural and consist simply to write the harmonic map equation $\mrm{Tr}_g(\nabla df)=0$ for a linear connection $\nabla$.
 The second one concerns holomorphicaly harmonic maps (from a Riemann surface into an almost complex manifold) and was dicted to us by the geometric equation of the second elliptic integrable system associated to a 3-symmetric space (section~\ref{detodcase}, paragraph: The model case).
-Furthermore, the preliminary study of the maximal determined system done in section~\ref{eq-maximal-deter}, leads us to introduce the following generalisation of harmonic maps (which will turn out to be a generalisation of holomorphically harmonic maps for particular target spaces like nearly K\"{a}hler manifolds). \begin{defn} Let $(N,J)$ be an almost complex manifold with $\nabla$ an affine connection then we will say that a map $f\colon L\to N$ from a Riemann surface into $N$ is \emph{stringy harmonic} if it is solution of \emph{the harmonic map equation with a $JT$-term}:
+Furthermore, the preliminary study of the maximal determined system done in section~\ref{eq-maximal-deter}, leads us to introduce the following generalisation of harmonic maps (which will turn out to be a generalisation of holomorphically harmonic maps for particular target spaces like nearly K\"{a}hler manifolds). \begin{defn} Let $(N,J)$ be an almost complex manifold with $\nabla$ a linear connection then we will say that a map $f\colon L\to N$ from a Riemann surface into $N$ is \emph{stringy harmonic} if it is solution of \emph{the harmonic map equation with a $JT$-term}:

-\end{defn} We remark that if $T$ anticommutes with $J$ then stringy harmoniciy coincides with holomorphic harmonicity (since in this case $J\cdot T= JT$).
+where $g$ is a Hermitian metric on $L$. \end{defn} We remark that if $T$ anticommutes with $J$ then stringy harmoniciy coincides with holomorphic harmonicity (since in this case $J\cdot T= JT$).
 However, even though stringy harmonicty seems to be the more natural generalisation of (holomorphically) harmonic maps - in particular because of the property $J\cdot(J\cdot B)=-B$ which makes the first action look like very closely to the simple multiplication by $J$, which is not the case for the two other actions- it will turn out that the interpretation of the maximal odd determined system (see section~\ref{eq-maximal-deter}) will use the action $J\star T$ of $J$ on $T$.
-This leads us to the following modified definition. \begin{defn} Let $(N,J)$ be an almost complex manifold with $\nabla$ an affine connection then we will say that a map $f\colon L\to N$ from a Riemann surface into $N$ is \emph{$\star$-stringy harmonic} if it is solution of \emph{the modified stringy harmonic maps equation}:
+This leads us to the following modified definition. \begin{defn} Let $(N,J)$ be an almost complex manifold with $\nabla$ a linear connection then we will say that a map $f\colon L\to N$ from a Riemann surface into $N$ is \emph{$\star$-stringy harmonic} if it is solution of \emph{the modified stringy harmonic maps equation}: